alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/getting-started.md

 # Getting Started

+> [!NOTE]
+> Warning: AlterNET UI is still in early beta, and the API is subject to change in the next beta releases.

 You can use your favourite .NET development environments on Windows, macOS and Linux to develop AlterNET UI applications:
 [Microsoft Visual Studio](https://visualstudio.microsoft.com/), [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) and [Visual Studio Code](https://code.visualstudio.com/).